Omaha Rotator Cuff Injuries Animation

 Learn about Rotator Cuff Injury from Dr. Keiser

-The rotator cuff is a group of muscles and tendons that cover the head of the humerus and hold it in the shoulder socket.
+Rotator cuff injuries occur in the rotator cuff.
+This is a group of muscles and tendons that cover the head of the humerus and hold it in the shoulder socket.
 When rotator cuff tendons become damaged, the shoulder can become stiff, sore or lose mobility.
 Injuries are often caused by direct damage, such as a traumatic fall or repetitive overhead motions.
 It can also develop because of indirect causes such as impingement or shoulder imbalance.

 A rotator cuff tear is a common cause of pain and disability among adults.
 In 2013, almost 2 million people in the United States went to their doctors because of a rotator cuff problem.
 A torn rotator cuff will weaken your shoulder.
 This means that many daily activities, like combing your hair or getting dressed, may become painful and difficult to do.